2023 Dhaka rail collision

-The 2023 Dhaka rail collision was a train accident involving the collision of a freight train and a passenger train that resulted in the deaths of at least 17.
+The 2023 Dhaka rail collision was a train accident that took place on October 23, 2023. when a freight train hit the rear two cars of a passenger train, resulting in the deaths of 17 people.

 Accident

-Egarosindhur Godhuli Express was heading to Dhaka and had just reached the Kishoreganj District.
-A cargo train heading to Chattogram was also on the same line.
+The Egarosindhur Godhuli Express was heading to Dhaka and had just departed Bhairab Bazar Junction at around 3:30 p.m.
+A freight train heading to Chattogram was also on the same line.

-The collision occurred on Monday, October 23, 2023, 3:30 p.m. when a cargo train rear-ended a passenger train, derailing the two rearmost cars.
-The impact of the collision overturned one of the cars, trapping many passengers inside of it.
+The collision occurred when the cargo train rear-ended a passenger train, derailing the three rearmost cars.
+The impact of the collision overturned two of the cars, trapping many passengers inside of it.

-The exact number of deaths in the incident has been placed as either 17 or 20.
+The accident killed 17 people and injured 26 people.

 Investigation

-Initial reports cite that a signal error might have resulted in the freight train colliding with the express.
+Initial reports said that the driver of the freight train might have violated the red signal, resulting in the freight train colliding with the express.

-A probe has since been launched to determine the exact case, but poor rail infrastructure has been cited as a common cause for accidents along this railway.
+A probe has since been launched to determine the exact cause, but poor rail infrastructure has been cited as a common cause for accidents along this railway.
 A similar accident in April 2023 occurred nearby, with the cause later being determined as a signal error.